blockworks-foundation/mango-explorer/docs/MarketmakingQuickstart.md

     - serum
     - ftx

+- `--confidenceinterval-level` A weighting to apply to the confidence interval from the oracle: e.g. 1 - use the oracle confidence interval as the spread, 2 (risk averse, default) - multiply the oracle confidence interval by 2 to get the spread, 0.5 (aggressive) halve the oracle confidence interval to get the spread.

-- `--position-size-ratio` This is the portion of your funds to use for each order.
+- `--confidenceinterval-position-size-ratio` This is the portion of your funds to use for each order.
 0.01 is 1%.

 - `--existing-order-tolerance` The marketmaker examines existing orders and compares them with the desired orders.
 If an existing order is within tolerance of the price and quantity of a desired order, it is kept.
 If not, it’s cancelled and a new order is placed.
 0.0001 is 0.01%.